FrancescoBordignon/WastebotUtils/grasping/README.md

 - Depth-based orientation scoring requires valid depth_point, f_x, and f_y.
 - Depth-based grasping point detection can be done with "depth_max", "depth_min" criteria but a valid depth map must be given
 - To find orientation, the 2D point can also just be [x,y] any other field is ignored [x,y,...etc...]
+- with a reasonable grasping box dimension (700x400 pixels on a 1920x1200 image) some parameters were tested and the best results obtined are:
+-- three_parts: PCA_importance = 1.0 desired_object_importance = 0.15
+-- contact_points+three_parts: PCA_importance = 1.0 desired_object_importance = 0.2
+-- rotated_boxes: PCA_importance = 0.5 desired_object_importance = 0.7
 ### 👤 Authors
 Francesco Bordignon